winikfi/Wink_betiq/README.md

 # Wink_betiq
-This is not for your betting analysis
+This is for your betting analysis